 Become a co-author!

 You are eligible for a co-authorship for every 12 randomized patients successfully treated according to the study protocol.
-Furthermore, you are allowed to run your own substudy upon application to the PROBESE steering committee.
+Furthermore, you will be able to run your own substudy upon application to the PROBESE steering committee